 Overall, the team integrated more than 150 previous components into the new cloud environment.
 But these components had been built into the legacy system using different platforms, which were incompatible with each other – posing a challenge.

+We leveraged our expertise in multiple middleware-integration services to move more than 150 separate components to the new solution.
 Turning this obstacle into an opportunity, the engineers capitalized on the specific strengths of each integration service.
 For instance, Boomi was ideal for hybrid integrations, whereas Informatica was perfect for data integration.

 Testing and quality assurance